simov/express-admin/markdown/one-to-many.md

 ![One to Many][1]

 In `settings.json` find the table you are searching for and under its columns find the foreign key columnt by its name key.
 Inside the column's object insert `oneToMany` key.
 Also don't forget to change the column's control type to `select`.
+> `oneToMany`can contain additional `schema` key, specifying pg schema name for the relation table

 ```js
 "control": {